cleanlab/ood-detection-benchmarks/README.md

 1. Train a Neural Network model with ONLY the **in-distribution** training dataset.
 2. Use this model to generate predicted probabilties and embeddings for the **in-distribution** and **out-of-distribution** test datasets (these are considered out-of-sample predictions).
 3. Use out-of-sample predictions to generate OOD scores.
-4. Compute AUROC of OOD scores to detect OOD datapoints.
+4. Threshold OOD scores to detect OOD datapoints.

 | Experiment ID | In-Distribution | Out-of-Distribution |
 | :------------ | :-------------- | :------------------ |